Skip to content

 Collective agreement negotiations

-JHL is the most diverse trade union in Finland.
-Our members work in about one thousand different occupations in welfare and public services.
-You can be for example a social welfare or health care professional, a youth worker or an early childhood education and care expert, a cleaner, a cook, a secretary, a security guard or a train conductor, and we are your trade union!
+You can be for example a social welfare or health care professional, a youth worker or an early childhood education and care professional, a cleaner, a cook, a secretary, a security guard or a train conductor, and we are your trade union!

 Join JHL!